-3.3.5.3.
+3.3.6.3.
 Annex 7 gives examples of approval markings for grouped, combined or reciprocally incorporated lamps with all the additional symbols mentioned above.

-3.3.5.4.
+3.3.6.4.
 Lamps reciprocally incorporated with other lamps, of which the lens may also be used for other types of devices.
-The provisions laid down in paragraph 3.3.5. are applicable.
+The provisions laid down in paragraph 3.3.6. are applicable.

+The main body of the lamp shall bear the only valid approval marking.